open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 An "intermediary" receives a message to forward it to the next receiver, which might be another intermediary or a consumer.

-### Destinations
+### Destinations and sources

 A destination is usually identified by some name unique within the messaging system instance, which might look like a URL or a simple one-word identifier.
 Traditional messaging, such as JMS, involves two kinds of destinations: *topic*s and *queue*s.
 A message that is sent (the send-operation is often called "*publish*" in this context) to a *topic* is broadcasted to all consumers that have *subscribed* to the topic.

 A message submitted to a queue is processed by a message *consumer* (usually exactly once although some message systems support a more performant at-least-once mode for messages with [idempotent][] processing).

+Entity messages are received from is called **source** here.
+Messages can be routed within one or multiple brokers, so message's *source* and *destination* could be different.

 In a messaging system such as Apache Kafka, all destinations are *topic*s.
 Each record, or message, is sent to a single consumer per consumer group.